AnnMatsarska/car-rent/README.md

-# "Rent and Drive" - Rental service application
+# "Rent and Drive" - Car rental service application

 ## About the project: